-On December 20, 2013, the Company entered into a new five year \$100 million U.S. revolving credit facility, with an accordion feature which can increase the facility to a maximum of \$135 million U.S. The new facility is with a syndicate of Canadian and U.S. banks and is secured by the shares and assets of the Company as well as guarantees by BGIF and BGHI.
-The interest rate is based on a pricing grid of the Fund's ratio of total funded debt to EBITDA as determined under the credit agreement.
-The Company can draw the facility in either the U.S or in Canada, in either U.S or Canadian dollars and can be drawn in tranches as required.
-Tranches bear interest only and are not repayable until the maturity date but can be voluntarily repaid at any time.
-The Company has the ability to choose the base interest rate between Prime, Bankers Acceptances ("BA") or London Inter Bank Offer Rate ("LIBOR").
-The total syndicated facility includes a swing line up to a maximum of \$3 million in Canada and \$7 million in the U.S.
+On December 20, 2013, the Company entered into a five year \$100,000 U.S. revolving credit facility, with an accordion feature which could increase the facility to a maximum of \$135,000 U.S. The facility was with a syndicate of Canadian and U.S. banks and was secured by the shares and assets of the Company as well as guarantees by BGIF and BGHI.
+The interest rate was based on a pricing grid of the Fund's ratio of total funded debt to EBITDA as determined under the credit agreement.
+The Company could draw the facility in either the U.S or in Canada, in either U.S. or Canadian dollars and could be drawn in tranches as required.
+Tranches bore interest only and were not repayable until the maturity date but could be voluntarily repaid at any time.
+The Company had the ability to choose the base interest rate between Prime, Bankers Acceptances ("BA") or London Inter Bank Offer Rate ("LIBOR").
+The total syndicated facility included a swing line up to a maximum of \$3,000 in Canada and \$7,000 in the U.S.